syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 IScheduleAppointment Interface: defines individual schedule items.

-ILookUpObjectList Interface: serves as a collection of IlookUpObjects.
+ILookUpObjectList Interface: serves as a collection of ILookUpObjects.

 ILookUpObject Interface: enables Choice lists within the ScheduleControl, that are used to provide possible schedule item information (like location or a reminder), to have a ValueMember / DisplayMember associated with them, as well as a color that will be used in drop-downs showing these lists.